Former university professor of marketing and communications, Sallie is an independent publisher and marketing communications consultant.

 “Hey Y’all, welcome to Uncle Bo Bo’s!”
 A young woman's voice was shouting out to them from behind the wall separating the kitchen from the front counter.
 Soon the owner of the voice stepped from behind the wall and into the area behind the front counter.

-Still giving him her biggest, brightest smile, Bernadette stepped from behind the counter timidly, and then she jumped and flew into his arms so hard, she nearly knocked him down.
-They embraced, tightly, laughing.
-He had to steady himself while wrapping his arms around her, and then he started swaying with her, to the music.
-Just like Uncle Bo Bo's, she smelled sweet and savory.
-Natural and pleasant, like a spring bouquet mixed with the aroma of baking chicken and chocolate cake.
-This girl smelled good, just like home.
-And he couldn't believe how beautiful Bernadette was, all grown up.
+Beautiful, dark-brown-skinned Bernadette Brown stepped from behind the counter, slowly and timidly, giving Stanford Bevins her biggest, brightest smile.
+She took a few quick steps, and then she jumped, flying into Ford’s arms so hard, she nearly knocked him down.
+As they embraced, laughing, he steadied himself by wrapping his arms around her, tightly.
+In a flash, swaying in time with the music in the midst of a heavenly reunion, Ford believed Bernie was just like Uncle Bo Bo's.
+She was sweet and savory, natural and pleasant, like a spring bouquet mixed with the aroma of baking chicken and chocolate cake.
+She felt good, like home was supposed to feel, and he couldn't believe how beautiful she looked, all grown up.

-“Hey, hey!”
-Bernie sang with the chorus.
-She leaned out from their embrace to look at him.
+Bernadette leaned out from their embrace and stared at him.
 “You sho a sight for the sore eyes, Ford Bevins!"
-She slapped his chest.
+He smiled when she pretended to pound his chest with her fist.
 "Why you don’t come home no mo boy?"

 Without even looking in his girlfriend’s direction, Ford knew Ursula was angry.
+Without turning toward her, he knew she was glaring through her overly made-up eyes with overpowering nastiness.
 He gave Bernadette another squeeze.
-Even if he hadn’t been so honestly glad to see this girl, and even if he couldn’t believe how good it felt to hold someone so genuine and down-to-earth in his arms, just being inside Uncle Bo Bo’s and taking everything in that day made him know for sure.
-Even if this moment hadn't happened, he'd still be wishing he'd left Ursula at his mother’s house.
+Even if he hadn’t been so genuinely happy to see this girl, and even if he wasn’t basking in how good it felt to hold someone so real and down-to-earth in his arms, just being inside Uncle Bo Bo’s—taking in everything that happened there made him know for sure.
+Even if this unbelievable moment hadn't happened or felt so good, he'd still be wishing he'd left Ursula at his mother’s house.
 Or in Houston.

 Reconnecting With "The Real"